glennj/exercism-cli-fish-wrapper/README.md

         - bare `-p` publishes all iterations
         - option `-p3` (or `--publish=3`) publishes the 3rd one
         - [no space allowed between `-p` and the iteration][optional-arg]
-* `mentoring-queue`
-    - show your current mentoring queue, sorted by age

 ## fish setup